GManTheMarioGuy/sm64coopdx/README.md

 Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
 Run `./extract_assets.py --clean && make clean` or `make distclean` to clear ROM assets, however this is unnecessary for contributing because the .gitignore file already excludes ROM assets.

-## How to Play

-The easiest way to play is by using [coopdx-patcher](https://github.com/coop-deluxe/coopdx-patcher/releases/latest/download/coopdx-patcher.zip).
-Simply drag and drop your ROM into the program or run `coopdx-patcher "your_rom_name.z64"`.

 ## How to Compile

 ### Windows: